Cjiq/larapi-entrust/readme.md

 php artisan migrate
 ```

-Larapi comes with Passport include as the default authenticatin method.
+Larapi comes with Passport include as the default authentication method.
 You should now install it using this command.

 ```
 php artisan passport:install